philosowaffle/peloton-to-garmin/vNextReleaseNotes.md

 	- [#495] Open Lateral Raise, Pike Push Up, Dolphin
 	- [#499] Forearm Side Plank Rotation, Straight Leg Bicycle
 	- [#510] Bear Crawl
+- [#532] GitHubAction now supports attaching output files to the GitHub Action as a zip file you can download - @anlesk

 ## Fixes

+- [#526] `Auth appeared successful but there was an error sending the service ticket to Garmin`
 - `All converters were skipped.` - confusing log message when no workouts needed to be synced

 ## Housekeeping